-FYI; we could use stock pistons/rings, but they list price for as much or more than the Wiseco's, if you can find them.
+FYI; we could use stock cast pistons/rings, but they list price for as much or more than the forged Wiseco's, if you can find them.

 I can also provide pistons with aerospace coatings (Ceramic Domes and/or Moly Skirts).

-Heads; To adjust for the higher compression Wiseco's, I start with extra thick head gaskets, and adjust the thickness depending on the resulting kicking compression, fuel being used and if it will be in competition.
+To adjust for the higher compression Wiseco's, I start with extra thick head gaskets, and then, you can adjust the thickness depending on the resulting kicking compression, fuel being used and if it will be in competition.

 The heads can also have the domes recut for dual squish bands.
 At this time. they are "squared up" (spark plug hole and head gasket surface are parallel) and cc'ed to be exactly the same.

 The best answer is really to just step up and run a Race Gas of at least 102 Octane.
 Then you are feeding the beast what it was designed for.